ruanchaves/ruanchaves.github.io/_pages/about.md

 # About Me

-I am a Machine Learning Engineer with a robust background in Computer Science, currently advancing my knowledge in the [Erasmus Mundus European Masters Program in Language and Communication Technologies (LCT)](https://lct-master.org/).
+I am a Data Scientist with a robust background in Computer Science, currently advancing my knowledge in the [Erasmus Mundus European Masters Program in Language and Communication Technologies (LCT)](https://lct-master.org/).
 I specialize in deep learning, natural language processing, and software development.

 ## Portfolio
 Explore my open-source portfolio on [Github](https://github.com/ruanchaves).